bueler/p4pdes/c/CONFIGS.md

 CONFIGS.md
 ==========

-This is a list of recent configure commands, defining different `PETSC_ARCH` values, on the author's machine.
+This is a list of recent configure commands, defining different `PETSC_ARCH` values, on the author's machines.

   * `linux-c-dbg`: